Month 12, Day 17, Thursday 9:00 a.m.

 “Are you both alright?”
 Canelo asked.

-Damien lifted a thumb, his mind too occupied trying to digest the huge boulder of suspicion to talk.
+Damien lifted a thumb, his mind too occupied trying to digest the huge lump of suspicion to talk.

 “No serious injuries.
 We need to move.
 Whatever caused that could still be around,” Sebastien said.